 Since the end of the conflict in 2002, Sierra Leone has made considerable progress towards peace and development.
 The security situation in the country is stable.
-Sierra Leone is currently ranked 140 of 185 in the World Bank’s Doing Business report and ranks as one of the top reformers since 2005 in terms of improving business regulation for domestic firms, and simplifying procedures for property registration.
+Sierra Leone is currently ranked 163 of 190 in the World Bank’s Doing Business report.
 The country is abundant in natural resources, including bauxite, rutile, iron ore, diamonds and gold.
 There is also good rainfall and agricultural potential.

 Sierra Leone has a heavy dependency on foreign aid.
 There are a number of European companies heavily invested in the mining and large-scale farming sectors with access to significant resources.